northwestwitch/pdfmerger/README.md

 # pdfmerger
 A small python package to merge and bookmark PDF files based on PyPDF2 and reportlab.

-Allows you to **merge a list of PDF files while preserving their original name**.
-In fact the file name of each merged file (without extension) will be written on top of each merged file.
+Allows to **merge a list of PDF files while preserving their original name**.
+In fact the file name of each merged file (without extension) may optionally be written on every page of the merged file (watermark).

+Unless specified in the program options (--write-filenames) no watermark will be added to the pages.

-Creates also **bookmarks** to the original files.
+Output file will contain **bookmarks** to the original files.

 ## Installation
 Requires python>=3.6.